sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/7_types.md

 ```
 There are considered types, so we'll use the default `class-name` annotation.

-However, there is a problem with the output from this visitor that is not readily apparent at first glance:
+However, there is a problem with the output from this change that is not readily apparent at first glance: constructor calls (like `Vector()` on line 6) are incorrectly annotated as types.
 ```text added:{2,6,9} line-numbers:{enabled}
 struct Vector {
     static const [[class-name,Vector]] zero;